 This may look like a daunting task for most people.
 So call a garage door technician if you are not good with repairs.
 However, if you are an avid DIY’er, this will be a simple project to do, and it will take less than 60 minutes to finish.

-Craftsman’s 41C4398A RPM Sensor (on Amazon) is the perfect replacement for a faulty rpm sensor.
+Craftsman’s 41C4398A RPM Sensor (on Amazon) is the perfect replacement for a faulty RPM sensor.
 It is made by the Chamberlain Group and is used in all of their garage door openers, including Craftsman, Liftmaster, and Chamberlain.
-After you get the brand new RPM sensor, follow this guide on how to replace it.
+After you get the brand-new RPM sensor, follow this guide on how to replace it.

 Wall Control not working

 When your Craftsman opener’s wall control is having a problem, the Diagnostic LED will blink three times.
 Also, the LED on the wall control will be off.
 On the newer models, the UP arrow button flashes once, and the down arrow flashes three times.
-This means there is a short-circuit in the wall control wire connection, or the wall control is faulty.
+This means there is a short circuit in the wall control wire connection, or the wall control is faulty.

 To troubleshoot this issue.

-1. Remove the wall control from the wall, and disconnect the wires from the back.
+- Remove the wall control from the wall, and disconnect the wires from the back.
 You will need a screwdriver for this

-2. Touch the bare ends of the wire together to see if the garage door activates.
+- Touch the bare ends of the wire together to see if the garage door activates.
 If the garage door opener works, it means the wires are in good condition, but the wall control is faulty, and you need to replace it with a new one.
 If the opener does not work, perform the next steps

-3. Disconnect the wall control wire from your Craftsman opener.
+- Disconnect the wall control wire from your Craftsman opener.

-4. Cut a 3-inch strand of insulated wire and peel the ends.
+- Cut a 3-inch strand of insulated wire and peel the ends.
 You will use it as a jumper wire in the next step

-5. Insert the jumper wire into the wall control terminals on the garage door opener to see if the garage door moves.
+- Insert the jumper wire into the wall control terminals on the garage door opener to see if the garage door moves.
 If the garage door opener works with the jumper wire, then there is a break in the wall control wiring, and you have to replace it.

 Craftsman’s Premium Wall-Control Console (on Amazon) is an excellent replacement for your damaged wall console.
 This was made by Craftsman, and not a third party, so compatibility won’t be an issue with this device.
 It has an adjustable timer for setting when you want the lights to go off after opening or closing the garage door.
 It also has a dedicated light switch for turning on and off the lights without operating the garage door.

 If your wiring was damaged, you need to have it replaced, and this Universal Garage Door Wire (on Amazon) is an excellent wire for the job.
-It’s about 90ft long, which is more than enough for the entire wiring without having to join wires.
+It’s about 90 feet long, which is more than enough for the entire wiring without having to join wires.
 It simply gets the job done.

 The garage door opener is overheating or humming.